jboss-developer/jboss-eap-quickstarts/tasks-jsf/README.md

 Author: Lukas Fryc
 Level: Intermediate
 Technologies: JSF, JPA
-Summary: Provides a JSF 2.0 as view layer for the `tasks` quickstart
+Summary: The `tasks-jsf` quickstart demonstrates how to use JPA 2.0 persistence with JSF 2.0 as the view layer.
 Prerequisites: tasks
 Target Product: EAP
 Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4